Drzhivago264/Inference_Portal/README.md

 - API Rest Framework opens endpoints for the webportal, the webportal then forward the user requests to GPU servers.
 - GPU servers do inference, each GPU server holds one model and uses vLLM to open endpoints.
 - Nginx is used as a proxy for the Django server and serve static files.
+- Celery is used to run multiple background tasks including spin up, stop, create and terminate EC GPU instances.
+Celery is also used to queue
+ API requests to GPU servers.
 - Django server are used to connect all components.

 Installation